owoshch/owoshch.github.io/about.md

 ---

+Computer vision research engineer at Mail.Ru Group X OpenLab Summer Student at CERN.

-I'm graduating in Summer 2019 with Bachelor’s	Degree in applied	mathematics and	physics	from the Department	of Radio	 Engineering and Cybernetics at Moscow Institute of Physics and Technology.
+Graduated with Bachelors degree in applied mathematics and physics from Moscow Institute of Physics and Technology.

-I'm natural language processing enthusiast seeking for new opportunities.
-If you feel like I would be a good match for your team, you can contact me any time via links below.

-I'm open for Masters or Phd opportunities in 2019.

-### Currect occupation:
-Cisco AI group, San Jose, California.
-Up to August, 2018

 ### Contact me